 Note: an additional course "Introduction to the Cray XC40 HPC System at HLRS" takes place on the previous day.

-By doing so, users can raise the volume as well as quality of their scientific findings while the costs (in terms of core hours) remain constant.
+By doing so, users can raise the volume as well as quality of their scientific findings while the costs (in terms of core hours) stay constant.

 Target audience: Code owners of applications already running on Hazel Hen.